preciofishbone/OmniaFx/docs/tutorials/first-extension/README.md

 In this tutorial, we will take you through the steps of building an Omnia G2 extension from scratch.

->Tip: You can check the full sample source code in each part of the tutorial if you run into any issues.
+>Tip: There are sample source code attached in the basic parts of the tutorial if you run into any issues.

 ## Basic